Home Contact Links

 Falsificationism

-His aim was to overcome the Problem of Induction, where only confirming instances are noted.
-Turning this on its head, Popper said that just one contrary result should be enough to falsify a theory, although any contrary results should of course be repeatable.
+His aim was to confront the problem of induction, where only confirming instances tend to be noticed.
+Turning this on its head, Popper argued that a single contrary result should be enough to falsify a theory—provided the result is repeatable and the test genuinely bears on the claim.

-A theory, therefore, can be conclusivley falsified, but never conclusively verified, as falsification is its anticipated fate.
-"Our knowledge can only be finite, while our ignorance must necessarily be infinite," Popper summed up.
+A theory can be conclusively falsified, but never conclusively verified.
+As Popper put it: "Our knowledge can only be finite, while our ignorance must necessarily be infinite."

 Karl Popper